isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct.md

 </table>
 <ol start="6" data-tight="true" class="tight">
 <li>
-<p>6.
-All students are expected to be in the prescribed school attire every
+<p>All students are expected to be in the prescribed school attire every
 day, which is half uniform (PE T-shirt with school uniform shorts/pants/skirt).
 Students with the incorrect attire start of the school day will need to be in the correct attire before being allowed back to class.
 To avoid any